 Lavazza is said to be the first company to experiment with blending.
 This is done by taking different types of coffees from all over the world and combining them which is known to be a distinctive feature of the Lavazza brand.

-Lavazza makes many varieties of coffees which is ideal for those who prefer a specific type such as ground coffee or whole beans.
-Some companies only make one type of coffee, but Lavazza makes them all so you’re bound to find your favorite aroma on its product list.
-Let’s go through some of the items and what they feature.
+Lavazza coffee makes many varieties of coffees which is ideal for those who prefer a specific type such as ground coffee or whole beans.
+Some companies only make one type of coffee, but Lavazza Coffee makes them all so you’re bound to find your favorite aroma on its product list.
+Let’s go through the review and learn more about Lavazza Coffee feature.

 Lavazza Super Crema is a whole bean coffee that can be ground down by a coffee grinder to make espressos and milk based coffees such as lattes, flat whites & cappuccinos.